 - When you start a Microsoft Edge App session, the Microsoft Edge icon displays randomly for different scale.
-This error occurs if you have applied the following settings: - DPIMatchingEnabled value is set to True - Client scale in the display is not set to 100% the endpoint, such as USB Headset.
-Also, add the input value in the usb.conf file as vid= pid= split=01 and intf=00,01.
-After that you start session from Citrix Workspace app and set redirect the interface of device.
-[HDX-44117]
+This error occurs if you have applied the following settings: - DPIMatchingEnabled value is set to True - Client scale in the display is not set to 100%

+[HDX-39764]

-- Attempts to start a server VDA session using smart card authentication might fail for smart card with multiple users.
+- Attempts to start a server VDA session using smart card authentication might fail for a smart card with multiple users.
 As a workaround, reinsert the card.
 [HDX-44255] - The VDA might crash after redirecting the interface of the device.
-This issue occurs when you enable the "Client USB device redirection" policy on DDC and attach composite USB devices to

-- The session launch might fail on Raspberry Pi ARMHF OS based on Debian 11.
+This issue occurs when you enable the "Client USB device redirection" policy on DDC and attach composite USB devices to the endpoint, such as the USB Headset.
+Also, add the input value in the usb.conf file as vid=\\ pid=\\ split=01 and intf=00,01.
+After that you start the session from Citrix Workspace app and set redirect the interface of a device.
+[HDX-44117] - The session launch might fail on the Raspberry Pi ARMHF OS based on Debian 11.
 Citrix recommends you to use Raspberry Pi ARM64 OS based on Debian 11 or older Raspberry Pi ARMHF OS based on Debian 10.
 [HDX-41729] - When you remove a primary account, the sign-in credentials might not be deleted from the selfservice cache.
 As a result, you might be able to sign-in to the store without providing credentials.
 As a workaround, quit the selfservice to delete the credentials.
 [RFLNX-9051] - After you provide the sign-in credentials and start selfservice, a white screen might appear.
 As a workaround, quit the selfservice and restart it.
 [RFLNX-8951] - In OpenSUSE SLES 15, you might get a spinning wheel when you connect to a cloud store.
 [RFLNX-9109] - You might fail to start Selfservice on RHEL9 and Fedora 36.
 As a workaround, ensure that the value of AuthManLiteEnabled is set to False in the \$ICAROOT/config/AuthManConfig. xml file.
 [RFLNX-9128]

 - The DNS polling for CAS data collection might occur for direct ICA launch and for CAS disabled stores.
 [CVADHELP-20018] - When using storebrowse commands, if you add and enumerate a second store, you might fail to launch the apps or desktops from the first store.
 As a workaround, you must enumerate the specific store again before launching any apps or desktops.
+[RFLNX-8953]

-[RFLNX-8953] - In a desktop session, when you play a video using Windows Media Player, the mouse cursor might disappear on the rave video.
-This issue occurs only if you have set the following policies in DDC as follows: - "Use video codec for compression" as "For actively changing regions" - "Windows Media redirection" as "Allowed" (Default setting) - "Browser Content Redirection" as "Allowed" (Default setting) - "InvertCursorEnabled" as "BOTH" and the following values are added in the ~/.ICAClient/wfclient.ini file: - InvertCursorEnabled=True - InvertCursorRefreshRate=60 - InvertCursorMode=1
+- In a desktop session, when you play a video using Windows Media Player, the mouse cursor might disappear on the rave video.
+This issue occurs only if you have set the following policies in DDC as follows: - "Use video codec for compression" as "For actively changing regions" - "Windows Media redirection" as "Allowed" (Default setting) - "Browser Content Redirection" as "Allowed" (Default setting) - "InvertCursorEnabled" as "BOTH" and the following values are added in the ~/.ICAClient/wfclient.ini file: - \ InvertCursorEnabled=True - \ InvertCursorRefreshRate=60 - \ InvertCursorMode=1